-The goal of this continuing education program is to inform RDs about chronic kidney disease caused by diabetes, including updated information, treatment options, dietary modifications, and pharmacological agents for patients with CKD stages 1 through 4.
+The goal of this program is to teach RDNs what they need to know about diabetic kidney disease so they help their clients manage their disease.
 After studying the information presented here, you will be able to:

-- List at least three goals for medical nutrition therapy for diabetic patients with CKD
+- List at least three goals for medical nutrition therapy for patients with diabetes and chronic kidney disease

-- Explain why hypoglycemia, hyperkalemia, hyperphosphatemia and hyperparathyroidism may become more problematic as diabetic kidney disease progresses
+- Explain why hypoglycemia, hyperkalemia, hyperphosphatemia, and hyperparathyroidism may become more problematic with diabetic kidney disease progression

-- Discuss the rationale for the recommendations for dietary protein, sodium, potassium and phosphorus in CKD stages 3 and 4
+- Discuss the rationale for the recommendations for dietary protein, potassium, and phosphorus in CKD stages 3 and 4

 The course is intended for nutrition professionals